JeneLitsch/Litan/doc/types/queue.md

 Removes and returns an element from the front of the queue.
 If called on an empty queue an exception is thrown.

+### ->values():Array

+Copies the values from the queue into an array and returns it.
+Index 0 corresponds to the front of the queue.